CarlPericles18/CarlPericles18/README.md

 I am a Military Veteran.
 Aspiring Data Analytics and always looking for something new to enhance my skill.

-- 🌱 I’m currently Learning SQL and Phyton
+- 🌱 I’m currently learning SQL and Phyton

 #### Language and frameworks
 <p>